boltops-tools/lono/docs/_reference/lono-inspect.md

 ### Summarize CloudFormation template

-As an example, let's download and summarize the parameters for a CloudFormation template with a typically AutoScaling stack.
+The `lono inspect summary` command summarizes the parameters and resources types in a CloudFormation template.
+Let's download and look at CloudFormation template with a typically AutoScaling stack as an example.

 ```sh
 $ lono import https://s3.amazonaws.com/cloudformation-templates-us-east-1/AutoScalingMultiAZWithNotifications.template --name asg